stomp/stomp-spec/src/stomp-specification-1.1.md

 a subscription will not be considered to have been consumed until the message has been acknowledged via an `ACK` or a `NACK`.

-`ACK` has two required headers: `message-id`, which must contain a value matching the `message-id` for the `MESSAGE` being acknowledged and `subscription`, which must be set to match the value of the subscription's `id` header.
+`ACK` has two REQUIRED headers: `message-id`, which MUST contain a value matching the `message-id` for the `MESSAGE` being acknowledged and `subscription`, which MUST be set to match the value of the subscription's `id` header.
-Optionally, a `transaction` header may be specified, indicating that the message acknowledgment should be part of the named transaction.
+Optionally, a `transaction` header MAY be specified, indicating that the message acknowledgment SHOULD be part of the named transaction.

     ACK
     subscription:0